 What’s the difference between naan and pita?

-Naan, a staple of Indian cuisine, is a simple flatbread that usually consists of flour, water, yeast and salt.
+Naan, a staple of Indian cuisine, is a simple flatbread traditionally made in a clay oven.
+It usually consists of flour, water, yeast and salt.
 Most naan recipes are made with either egg, milk or yogurt, and sometimes a combination.
 This makes naan soft, pliable and flavorful.

 - Heat a cast iron pan.

 - Roll out each piece of naan, brush one side with butter, and place it, buttered side down, onto the pan.

 - Quickly butter the top and cover it for a minute.
 Covering the bread while it cooks mimics the tandoor oven that naan is traditionally made in.
 Using a glass lid is very helpful, so you can keep a close eye for air bubbles.

 - Once it’s bubbling, uncover and flip it for another minute.

 That’s literally all it takes, probably 2-3 minutes total per piece.
 If your pan is big enough to fit two pieces at once, the process will go faster.
 That’s when either an extra person or some really good rhythm comes into play.

 The most enjoyable way to eat naan is when it’s warm.
 As it starts to cool to room temperature, you’ll notice that it will become firmer and less pliable.
 A quick hit in the microwave will loosen it up again.